miestrode/hash/docs/TOPOLOGY.md

 Is a crate that implements the primary searching logic for the engine, by providing an advanced searching algorithm based on AlphaZero-style MCTS.

 ## `hash-engine`
 Is a binary crate functioning as the front-end for the Hash Chess engine.
-It contains logic for managing search using operations provided by `hash-search` and the networks produced by `hash-train`, and implements the CGCF protocol.
+It contains logic for managing search using operations provided by `hash-search` and the networks produced by `hash-train`, and implements the CEGO protocol.
 It is intended to be used as a command-line program and has a CLI.